WHAT IS THE MATTHEW ISAKOWITZ FELLOWSHIP PROGRAM?

 The Matthew Isakowitz Fellowship Program connects exceptional current college juniors, seniors, and graduate students with paid, summer internships in the exciting field of commercial spaceflight, as well as with notable aerospace leaders for mentorship.
 The summer culminates in a memorable, two-day networking summit.

-Prior to the beginning of the internship, Fellows will be paired with an experienced and notable space industry leader for mentorship to make the best use of their time at the Fellowship, in addition to receiving advice for their academic and future professional careers.
+Prior to the beginning of the internship, each Fellow is paired with an experienced and notable space industry leader for mentorship to make the best use of their time during the Program, in addition to receiving advice for their academic and future professional careers.
 These mentors include engineers, entrepreneurs, investors, company executives, astronauts, and many more who have contributed to the success of the space industry.
-In addition, the Fellow will also have the benefit of having a mentor from within the host company to assist the Fellow with their summer experience.
+In addition, the Fellow also has the benefit of having a mentor from within the host company to assist the Fellow with their summer experience.

-The summer will culminate in a summit that will bring together the 2019 Matthew Isakowitz Fellows in a memorable and celebratory event in one location.
-This summit will allow the 2019 class of Fellows to network with one another, while also getting behind-the-scenes tours of companies and learning more about the latest developments in commercial spaceflight from top innovators in the field.
-The gathering is tentatively planned to be held in Los Angeles in July 2019.
+The summer culminates in a summit that brings together the current class of Matthew Isakowitz Fellows in a memorable and celebratory event in one location (typically Los Angeles).
+This summit allows the Fellows to network with one another, while also getting behind-the-scenes tours of companies and learning more about the latest developments in commercial spaceflight from top innovators in the field.

 WHO INSPIRED THE PROGRAM?